There are thousands of trainings and college courses available to prepare you, help you meet your professional goals, and meet requirements.

 – Safety so that participants are able to trust the learning environment and also challenge themselves.

 – Engagement so learners are actively involved in what they are learning

 – Inclusive so that the learner is moved to collaborate and open to learning

 Are team meetings, orientations, events or webinars considered training?
 No they are not.
 WHY?
 They do not meet the definition of training sited above.
 Staff meetings and orientations have a different purpose, such as to inform staff, have them complete work together, and/or make decisions or recommendations.
 Documentation of participation in these events may be used to support a STARS program application in the arenas of Program Practices, Families and Communities, or Program Administration.
 Check with the STARS office.

-TEAM MEETINGS and ORIENTATIONS are facilitated discussions or information sharing events.
-Part of a meeting may be set aside as a staff training taught by a qualified instructor, based on specific learning objectives on a specified topic.
-If this activity meets the training criteria above, it may be documented as training.
+When a staff meeting is set aside for all staff to attend a training taught by a qualified instructor, based on specific learning objectives on a specified topic that meets the training criteria above, it may be documented as training.